keithhetrick/clones/whatsApp-clone/README.md

 ## Built with React.js, Node.js, Bootstrap (a CSS framework), and Socket.io

-Local Storage took place of a database, so in order to make scalable, App would need to be reconfigured to address that issue
+> Local Storage is utilized instead of a database, so in order to make scalable, App would need to be reconfigured to address that issue